Battle of Kruty: The battle

 The Haidamaka Kish of Symon Petlyura (300 soldiers) that rushed to reinforce the Kruty garrison and was delayed due to the Darnytsia railworkers sabotage and stopped in close vicinity at Bobryk railway station.
 They eventually turned back to Kyiv due to the Bolshevik Arsenal Uprising, which occurred on the same day.

-Eighteen of the students were re-buried at Askold's Grave in the centre of Kyiv after the return of the Tsentralna Rada to the capital in March 1918.
-At the funeral the then President of the Ukrainian People's Republic, Mykhailo Hrushevsky, called every one of the 400 students who fought in the battle, heroes.
-Poet Pavlo Tychyna wrote "To the memory of the thirties" about the heroic death of the students.
+Eighteen of the students were re-buried at Askold's Grave in the centre of Kyiv after the return of the Tsentralna Rada to the capital on 19 March 1918.
+At the funeral the then President of the Ukrainian Central Rada, Mykhailo Hrushevsky, called every one of the 400 students who fought in the battle, heroes.
+Poet Pavlo Tychyna wrote his poem "To the memory of the thirty" about the heroic death of the students.

 After the fall of the Ukrainian People's Republic, the bodies of the students were moved to the Lukyanivske Cemetery in Kiev.

-Ukrainian legacy

-An accurate history of the battle was long suppressed by the Soviet government.
-Only recently, a monument was set up to commemorate the 80th anniversary of the Battle of Kruty at Askold's Grave, and a commemorative hryvnia coin was minted.
-In 2006, the Kruty Heroes Monument was erected on the site of the historic battle.
-The battle is remembered each year on or around January 29.